awsdocs/amazon-redshift-management-guide/doc_source/using-service-linked-roles.md

 See more information about actions and resources in Amazon EC2 at [Actions, resources, and condition keys for Amazon EC2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html)\.

+Additionally, the following permissions allow action on Amazon EC2 for creation and management of security group rules\.
+These security groups and rules are specifically associated with the Amazon Redshift `aws:RequestTag/Redshift` resource tag\.
+This limits the scope of the permissions to specific Amazon Redshift resources\.
++ `ec2:CreateSecurityGroup`
++ `ec2:AuthorizeSecurityGroupEgress`
++ `ec2:AuthorizeSecurityGroupIngress`
++ `ec2:RevokeSecurityGroupEgress`
++ `ec2:RevokeSecurityGroupIngress`
++ `ec2:ModifySecurityGroupRules`
++ `ec2:DeleteSecurityGroup`

 **Actions for audit logging**

 Actions listed with the `logs` prefix pertain to audit logging and related features\.
 Specifically, creation and management of log groups and log streams\.